LilahTovMoon/WeatherDocs/1 - Up and Running.md

 Open the Windows Start menu and start typing `PowerShell` and open PowerShell.
 Navigate to the `weather` folder you just created.
 For example `cd Dev/weather` if you created `Dev` in your home folder.

-Still in PowerShell, run `go mod init` and then `go get github.com/labstack/echo/v4`
+Still in PowerShell, run `go mod init weather` and then `go get github.com/labstack/echo/v4`

 ## Starting the Project